-- (b) (1) Upon a finding that a licensee has submitted fraudulent information or otherwise falsified or misrepresented information required to be submitted by such licensee, the secretary may impose a civil fine not to exceed \$5,000 for a first offense and may suspend or revoke such licensee's license for a second or subsequent offense. - (2) Upon a finding that a licensee has sold, transferred or otherwise distributed medical marijuana in violation of this act, the secretary may impose a civil fine not to exceed \$5,000 for a first offense and may suspend or revoke such licensee's license for a second or subsequent offense. - (c) If the secretary suspends, revokes or refuses to renew any license issued pursuant to this act and determines that there is clear and convincing evidence of a danger of immediate and serious harm to any person, the secretary may place under seal all medical marijuana owned by or in the possession, custody or control of the affected license holder.
-Except as provided in this section, the secretary shall not dispose of the sealed medical marijuana until a final order is issued authorizing such disposition.
-During the pendency of an appeal from any order by the secretary, a court may order the secretary to sell medical marijuana that is perishable, and the proceeds of any such sale shall be deposited with the court. - New Sec.
-26. (a) There is hereby established the medical marijuana cultivation regulation fund in the state treasury.
-The secretary of agriculture shall administer the medical marijuana cultivation regulation fund and shall remit all moneys collected from the payment of all fees and fines imposed by the secretary pursuant to the Kansas medical marijuana regulation act and any other moneys received by or on behalf of the secretary pursuant to such act to the state treasurer in accordance with the provisions of K.S.A.
+- (b) (1) Upon a finding that a licensee has submitted fraudulent information or otherwise falsified or misrepresented information required to be submitted by such licensee, the director may impose a civil fine not to exceed \$5,000 for a first offense and may suspend or revoke such licensee's license for a second or subsequent offense. - (2) Upon a finding that a licensee has sold, transferred or otherwise distributed medical marijuana in violation of this act, the director may impose a civil fine not to exceed \$5,000 for a first offense and may suspend or revoke such licensee's license for a second or subsequent offense. - (c) If the director suspends, revokes or refuses to renew any license issued pursuant to this act and determines that there is clear and convincing evidence of a danger of immediate and serious harm to any person, the director may place under seal all medical marijuana owned by or in the possession, custody or control of the affected license holder.
+Except as provided in this section, the director shall not dispose of the sealed medical marijuana until a final order is issued authorizing such disposition.
+During the pendency of an appeal from any order by the director, a court may order the director to sell medical marijuana that is perishable, and the proceeds of any such sale shall be deposited with the court - New Sec.
+30. (a) There is hereby established the medical marijuana cultivation regulation fund in the state treasury.
+The director of alcoholic beverage control shall administer the medical marijuana cultivation regulation fund and shall remit all moneys collected from the payment by cultivators and laboratories of all fees and fines imposed by the director pursuant to the Kansas medical marijuana regulation act and any other moneys received by or on behalf of the director pursuant to such act to the state treasurer in accordance with the provisions of K.S.A.
 75-4215, and amendments thereto.
 Upon receipt of each such remittance, the state treasurer shall deposit the entire amount in the state treasury to the credit of the medical marijuana cultivation regulation fund.
 Moneys credited to the medical marijuana cultivation regulation fund shall only be expended or transferred as provided in this section.
-Expenditures from such fund shall be made in accordance with appropriation acts upon warrants of the director of accounts and reports issued pursuant to vouchers approved by the secretary or the secretary's designee. - (b) Moneys in the medical marijuana cultivation regulation fund shall be used for the payment or reimbursement of costs related to the regulation and enforcement of the cultivation, possession, testing and sale of medical marijuana by the department of agriculture.
+Expenditures from such fund shall be made in accordance with appropriation acts upon warrants of the director of accounts and reports issued pursuant to vouchers approved by the director or the director's designee.